pond/dnd/party_riglan/playlists/campaign_4/part_4.md

 ### Chapter 4: The Unknown Victors

 * (Out Of Africa) Flying Over Africa: The Autumn Walk To Summit Hall (The Beauty Of Autumn Restored)
-* (Genshin) Knighthood Excellence: The Tree To Quelline
+* (Genshin) Knighthood Excellence: The Tree To Qelline
 * (Horizon Forbidden West) Breached: The Last Job (Destruction Of Windvane)
 * (Dune) Final Dream: We Dream Of The Ascension Of The Druids
 * (Genshin) Stories Untold: "Carp, The Natural World Is So Big, Yet So Fragile; Try To Protect It If You Can"; Departure